 Only Central Office personnel or the school nurse are permitted to administer medication.
 To do this, they MUST have a signed note from the PHYSICIAN and PARENT stating what the medication is, when it is to be given.
 NO MEDICATION OF ANY KIND CAN BE ADMINISTERED WITHOUT A DOCTOR'S PERMISSION.
 This policy includes all prescription medications and over-the-counter medications, including cough drops.
 Please note that the doctor's permission notice must accompany the medicine.
 Aspirin can never be given; Tylenol may only be given with a doctor's permission.
 When a prescription must be given at school, you must have two bottles, (one for home and one for school) and a dispensing spoon for measuring and administering.
 Students are to turn in all medications to the Central Office at the beginning of the school day.
 They will be kept locked in the Central Office and given to the student at the correct time.
 NO medications are to be kept on the student or in the student's belongings.
 Medicines taken three times a day should not be given at school.
-Time-released medicines should never be taken at school.
-Cough medicine should not be given at school.
 (Purchase only the 8 or 12-hour varieties.)